-Many excellent Greek scholars attest to the fact that Jesus’ answer to Pilate, “It is as you say,” was not an ambiguous statement.
+Many excellent Greek scholars attest to the fact that Jesus’ answer to Pilate, which in Greek is more literally, “You are saying,” was idiomatic and not an ambiguous statement.
 A. T. Robertson correctly states, “By his answer (‘thou sayest’) Jesus confesses that he is” (Robertson, Word Pictures in the New Testament).
 The Expositor’s Greek Testament by W. R. Nicoll simply says that Jesus’ answer “= yes.”
 R. C. H. Lenski says this about Jesus’ answer: “It is the regular way of affirming the contents of the question.”
 Albert Barnes, in Barnes’ Notes, says, “Thou sayest.”
 [KJV] That is, thou sayest right, or thou sayest the truth. …Though he acknowledged that he was the king yet he stated fully that his kingdom was not of this world, and that therefore it could not be alleged against him as treason against the Roman emperor.”
 Further evidence that this was an affirmative statement comes from Matthew 26:64 and Mark 14:62 (Robertson, Word Pictures in the New Testament).
 In these are two parallel records the high priest asks Jesus if he was the Messiah.
 Matthew records that the Lord answered, “You have said it” (su eipas); but Mark reports the answer with the clear affirmative, “I am” (ego eimi).
 This interchangeability of the two statements demonstrates that the idiom was confirmatory.
 (Cp.
 Matt 26:64; 27:11; Mark 15:2; Luke 22:70; 23:3; John 18:37).